New Orleans Saints Safety Marcus Maye In Trouble With Police For Third Time In Last 18 Months

-According to a statement from captain Jason Rivarde of the Jefferson Parish Sherriff’s office, Maye was identified as the driver of a black SUV that was involved in a road rage incident in which he allegedly pointed a firearm at another vehicle that was occupied by several juvenile females.
+According to a statement from Captain Jason Rivarde of the Jefferson Parish Sherriff’s office, Maye was identified as the driver of a black SUV that was involved in a road rage incident.
+He allegedly pointed a firearm at another vehicle that was occupied by several juvenile females.

 The Saints are aware of the incident and have apparently launched their own investigation.